-Due to the closure of the old library there was to be a significant short fall of library facilities in the local catchment.
-The new library caters for this existing need.
-The library also has capacity to cater for the population somewhat greater than predicted population growth over the life of this plan.
+Due to the closure of the exiting library there will be a significant short fall of library facilities in the local catchment.
+The library will be catering for an extensive existing need.
+The library will also have capacity to cater for the a population somewhat greater than predicted population growth over the life of this plan.
 The cost of the library will be apportioned to the percentage of new population growth as set out in tables 1 and 2.
 Accordingly 15% of the cost of the facility will be attributable to the whole of the local government area and 85% of the cost will be attributable to the local catchment.
 Because the population local catchment will also benefit from this centralised administrative function it is reasonable to apply the LGA wide charge to the local catchment as well.